 Sweep or vacuum your kitchen floor after meals

 Even a few particles of food are enough to attract a trail of ants in your house.
-Sweep or vacuum once a night after eating dinner to make sure no leftover is present on the floor.
+Sweep or vacuum once a night after eating dinner to ensure no leftover is present on the floor.

 Seal Holes in Entryways